bombasticSlacks/3-skill/Gear.md

 has_children: true
 ---
 # Gear
-Generalist [Equipment](Equipment) characters need to perform activities and skill tests or otherwise help their characters.
+Generalist equipment characters need to perform activities and skill tests or otherwise help their characters.

 ## Handling Equipment
 Unless specified, gear should be handled narratively.
 Reliable gear that isn’t otherwise damaged or displaced can be reused, temporary things like torches usually can’t.